Toyota Corolla (E100): Japan

 The standard Corolla model range included the three-door hatchback Corolla FX, four-door sedan and five-door station wagon (and light van) models.
 Also returning in this generation was the two-door coupé Corolla Levin.
-A 4WD variant of the sedan and station wagon was also available with a 1.6 liter petrol or 2.0 liter diesel engine.
+A 4WD variant of the sedan and station wagon was also available with a 1.6 litre petrol or 2.0 litre diesel engine.

-The four -door "pillared hardtop" Corolla Ceres and Sprinter Marino were introduced in 1992.
+The four-door "pillared hardtop" Corolla Ceres and Sprinter Marino were introduced in 1992.
 They bore no real exterior resemblance but feature the chassis and most of the engine range of the standard Corollas, and used the Levin/Trueno dashboard.
 Minor facelift changes were introduced in May 1993.
 These included a new grille, a reconfiguration of the rear lamps and various other bits of trim and garnish.

-The E100 sedan and hatchbacks introduced in 1991 lasted until the introduction of the E110 in May 1995, while the E100 wagons and the related van continued in the Japanese market alongside the newer Corolla and Sprinter Carib models.
+The E100 sedan and hatchbacks introduced in June 1991 lasted until the introduction of the E110 in May 1995, while the E100 wagons and the related van continued in the Japanese market alongside the newer Corolla and Sprinter Carib models.
 Passenger wagons were available in 'G-Touring', 'L-Touring' and high-performance 'BZ-Touring' guises, while "Van" and "Business Wagon" models were basically stripped out wagons with leaf-sprung solid axle rear suspensions.
-Business Wagons typically had slightly higher equipment levels than simpler vans.
+Business Wagons typically had slightly higher equipment levels than simpler vans; this model was renamed the Corolla Assista Wagon in 2000.
 Toyota also offered a High-Roof version of the Corolla (and Sprinter) Van.
 The Corolla Touring Wagon continued until 2000, while both commercial versions continued to serve the Japanese market until July 2002, long outliving the mainstream E110 models in Japan.
-It was succeeded by the Probox.
+The Corolla/Sprinter Van was succeeded by the Probox.

 TRD2000

 In October 1994, Toyota Racing Development launched a special edition of the Corolla for the Japanese market, known as the TRD2000.
 These cars were based on the GT sedan and converted to replicate the 1994 Corolla JTCC race car specifications.
 The engine was swapped to a naturally-aspirated 2.0 L 3S-GE with 180 PS, new 5-speed S54 manual gearbox, heavy duty clutch, mechanical LSD, quickshifter, 15-inch TRD Type-FT wheels with Yokohama Grandprix M5 tires, TRD brakes, new suspension (20 mm lower), small spoiler on the trunk, stainless steel dual exhaust, König Prinz P200 bucket seats, TRD steering wheel and only available in white.
-Initially, 99 cars were planned to be built, but only 10 cars were sold because of the high price, even more than the Celica GT-Four ST205.
+Initially, 99 cars were planned to be built, but only 10 cars were sold because of the high price, costing more than the contemporary Celica GT-Four.